lsst-it/ittn-018/index.rst

 On a high-level, Cisco ACI is a solution that centralizes the control plane from all the switches in the data center (connected in a standard CLOS topology) into a controller known as APIC (Application Policy Infrastructure Controller), where an additional software abstraction layer orchestrates and automates the protocols which are part of the solution, mainly VXLAN for the data plane (also referred as overlay) and IS-IS for the routed topology used by VXLAN (also referred as underlay).
 MP-BGP is used to exchange routes between each switch in the topology; a REST API to integrate ACI into software pipelines is also provided by the controller.
 Any configuration changes to the data center network (i.e. Cisco ACI switches) are done in the APIC controllers, either via its graphical interface or via the REST API.

 VXLAN can be extended to other sites using MP-BGP and EVPN following vendor-specific setups, one of them being "multi-pod", which will be covered in section 3.2 as an option to extend layer 2 networks between sites.
-Cisco ACI is a topic on its own, please refer to the official ACI documentation repository at https://www.cisco.com/c/en/us/support/cloud-systems-management/application-policy-infrastructure-controller-apic/tsd-products-support-series-home.html
+Cisco ACI is a topic on its own, please refer to the official `ACI documentation repository <https://www.cisco.com/c/en/us/support/cloud-systems-management/application-policy-infrastructure-controller-apic/tsd-products-support-series-home.html>`_

 **APIC Controllers APIC-SERVER-L2:** As mentioned before, the APIC controllers are servers running the Cisco ACI software that implements the control plane for all the datacenter switches and plus the REST API.
 These controllers are based on Cisco's UCS M220 M4 servers, 3 for the summit, and currently only 1 for the base site, a situation that may change in the future depending on the scalability plans of the project and if a multi-pod setup is implemented between the summit and base sites.
 Please refer to section 3.2 for more information on multi-pod.